timescale/outflux/README.md

 $ go install
 ```

+### Binary releases
+We upload prepackaged binaries available for GNU/Linux, Windows and MacOS in the [releases](https://github.com/timescale/outflux/releases).
+Just download the binary, extract the compressed tarball and run the executable

 ## How to use

+Outflux supports InfluxDB versions 1.0 and upwards.
+We explicitly test for compatibility for versions 1.0, 1.5, 1.6, 1.7 and the `latest` tag of the InfluxDB docker container.

 ### Before using it

 It is recommended that you have some InfluxDB database with some data.
 For testing purposes you can check out the [TSBS Data Loader Tool](https://github.com/timescale/tsbs) part of the Time Series Benchmark Suite.
 It can generate large ammounts of data for and load them in influx.
-Data can be generated with [one command](https://github.com/timescale/tsbs#data-generation), just specify the format as 'influx', and them load it in with [another command](https://github.com/timescale/tsbs#data-generation).
+Data can be generated with [one command](https://github.com/timescale/tsbs#data-generation), just specify the format as 'influx', and then load it in with [another command](https://github.com/timescale/tsbs#data-generation).

-### !Connection params!
+### ⚠️ Connection params ⚠️
 Detailed information about how to pass the connection parameters to Outflux can be found at the bottom of this document at the [Connection](section)